clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/documentation.rst

 Scope
 *****

-The |CL| documentation is dived in five sections:
+The |CL| documentation is divided in five sections:

 * **Get started:** Information about installing Clear Linux.
 * **Concepts:** Detailed technical information about our features.